-Any Junk yard or place for storage of discarded machinery, vehicles, or other scrap, material shall be maintained in accordance with the Standards set and enforced buy the NH Revised Statutes Annotated, 1955, Chapter 236:111-236:129.
+Excluding specific requirements listed in this Section, junk yard or place for storage of discarded machinery, vehicles, or other scrap, material shall be maintained in accordance with the Standards set and enforced buy the NH Revised Statutes Annotated, 1955, Chapter 236:111-236:129.
 And subsequent amendments to said chapter with the further provisions that junkyards shall be restricted to the commercial and industrial zone district by special exception.
+The following criteria shall apply to junkyards: